olipratt/swagger-conformance/readme.md

 >>>
 ```

-See [the examples](https://github.com/olipratt/swagger-conformance/tree/master/examples) for more details, and how to go on to make requests against an API.
+See [the examples](https://github.com/olipratt/swagger-conformance/tree/master/examples) for more details, and how to make requests against an API using these parameter values.